 Once you enable the mirroring service on your Android device, your Fire TV Stick should begin displaying whatever is on the screen.

 How to Mirror/Cast iOS Phones or Tablets to Your Fire TV Stick or Fire Cube

 Fire OS does not support Apple AirPlay, the default mirroring app on your iOS device, but a third-party app called AirScreen works with AirPlay to deliver the casting functions you need.

 - On your Fire TV Stick, search for and install “AirScreen.”

 - Launch “AirScreen” on your Firestick and select “Confirm” once you have both the Firestick and iOS device on the same network.

-- Use you Iphone, iPad, or other IOS device to scan the “QR Code” that appears on your TV.
+- Use your iPhone, iPad, or other iOS device to scan the “QR Code” on the TV.

 - When prompted for what to mirror, select “Entire screen” or “In-app content.”